Talavera pottery

 Food and drinks are also part of our “souvenirs” or crafts, like tequila, mezcal, chocolate, and candies for example.

-So if you are wondering what can I bring back from Mexico? let’s dive into the best souvenirs from Mexico.
+So, if you are wondering what I can bring back from Mexico?
+Here is what is worth bringing home

 For the best organization of this long and detailed post, I have created different sections based on the Mexican State since every region has its own product although sometimes they overlap.